 “Intellectual inquiry, critical thinking, effective communication, cultural competence—these are skills and characteristics required to thrive in the 21st century.
 And they’re what employers increasingly seek,” he says.

-That’s exactly why Carroll puts such an emphasis on giving its business students a liberal arts foundation.
+That’s exactly why Carroll puts such an emphasis on giving their business students a liberal arts foundation.

 All business students are required to complete a rigorous liberal arts core curriculum of 15 courses in the humanities, social sciences, arts, mathematics, and natural sciences.
 Additionally, Carroll requires its students to take four liberal arts electives.